 A trick to help you accomplish this: Who’s the most important person in your life?
 Hold this important person in your mind and treat every customer the way you would treat him or her.

-This isn’t one of the fastest ways to get rid of customers, but it’s definitely one of the best.
+This isn’t one of the fastest ways to get rid of customers, but it’s one of the best.

 But here’s the rub; they won’t fully trust you to fulfill your promise the second time – and they’ll be about one hundred times less likely to recommend your business to somebody else.

-If you need an absolute never-fail way of ensuring that a customer never darken your literal or figurative doorway again, this is it – because this is the one thing that a customer will never forgive.
+If you need an absolute never-fail way of ensuring that a customer never darkens your literal or figurative doorway again, this is it – because this is the one thing that a customer will never forgive.